absrp/passing_probabilities_EQgates_strikeslip/README.md

     - [ ] All figures in the main body of the manuscript except for Figure 1 and Figure 4b can be reproduced by running this code.
 All supplemental figures except figure S5 can be reproduced using this code too.

 - [ ] To reproduce the rupture maps in the appendix with the earthquake gates plotted over them
-    - [ ] Run the "map_maker.ipynb" script (requires the rupture maps and regional fault maps to be in shapefile format, provided in the data repository)
+    - [ ] Run the "map_maker.ipynb" script (requires the rupture maps and regional fault maps to be in shapefile format, provided in the data repository).
+The rupture maps in kzm format may be transformed in to shapefile format using the script kmz2shp.m

 <!-- CONTACT -->
 ## Contact